Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 But here’s a flow chart explaining the general recommendation, as it stands…

-If you already received your mRNA vaccines, you might have missed that the chart shows Novavax requiring one less dose compared to the others.
+If you have already received your mRNA vaccines, you might have missed that the chart shows that Novavax requires one less dose compared to the others.

-If that sounds familiar, it should.
+If that sounds familiar, it's because it should.
 It’s just like with the malaria vaccine.

-That would mean that vaccinating kids with Novavax would require fewer pharmacy visits for a better response, and faster.
+That would mean that vaccinating kids with Novavax would require fewer pharmacy visits for a better and faster response.

-That’s right, not only would the protection be better, they could get it quicker.
+That’s right, not only would the protection be better, but they could get it quicker.

 That last block they all end at is a relatively new concept called “shared clinical decision-making.”
 It does, for some reason, seem to confuse the pharmacists.